Tinram/Bookmarks-Checker/README.md

 An alternative filename can be specified on the command-line.

-The scripts will parse the file and test each URL, printing a list of URLs that cannot be accessed (which will include some false positives compared to loading each URL in a browser).
+The scripts parse the file and try to access each URL, printing a list of URLs that cannot be accessed (which will include some false positives compared to loading each URL in a browser).

 ### Python